HurSungYun/kafbat-ui-serde-protobuf-descriptor/README.md

        your_proto_files.proto
 ```

-The `--include_imports` flag ensures all dependencies are included in the descriptor set.
+**🚨 CRITICAL: The `--include_imports` flag is MANDATORY if your .proto files have any imports or dependencies**

+Without `--include_imports`, the descriptor set will be incomplete and the serde will fail to load imported message types and dependencies.
+This flag ensures ALL imported .proto files are bundled into the descriptor set.

 ## Configuration